Black Panther is one of Marvel’s most successful movies to date, and frankly it’s surprising they haven’t made a sequel already.

 Writer/director Ryan Coogler has officially signed on to return for the sequel, and he seems to be bringing back most of his cast including Boseman, Letitia Wright, Winston Duke, Lupita Nyong’o, Angela Basset and Danai Gurira.

-It’s currently unclear whether Martin Freeman’s Everett Ross will also be appearing, though rumour has it (see above) that despite his character’s death, Michael B Jordan is set to return – not entirely surprising, given that the actor has appeared in every one of Coogler’s film thus far.
+Rumour has it (see above) that despite his character’s death, Michael B Jordan is also set to return – not entirely surprising, given that the actor has appeared in every one of Coogler’s film thus far.

 How does the Black Panther sequel fit in with Avengers: Infinity War and Endgame?